RPM-lab-UMN/SPARK-Remote/TeleopSoftware/README.md

 # SPARK Remote
-This folder contains all the software required for running the SPARK platoform and connecting to a Universal Robots arm.
+This folder contains all the software required for running the SPARK platform and connecting to a Universal Robots arm.

 ## Conda Environment
 TODO

+## Setup
+1. Follow setup steps for Mamba + ROS2 https://robostack.github.io/GettingStarted.html
+2. Run SPARK-Remote/install.sh (./install.sh)

 ## Key Files
 - [./launch.py](./launch.py) > The graphical interface script responsible for connecting to the UR arms via RTDE.
 This subscribes to SPARK and other ROS2 topics for teleoperation, and publishes information about the arms.
 Helper files are found in [./launch_helpers/](./launch_helpers/).